es-ude/ElasticNodeMiddleware/README.md

 ### Controlmanager

-The Controlmanager library can be used for using different elasticnode middleware function, e.g. for uploading a bitfile to the FPGA.
+The Controlmanager library can be used for using different elasticnode middleware functions, e.g. for uploading a bitfile to the FPGA.
-The different functions are 'F' for uploading a bitfile, 'l' and 'L' for ... and 'r' and 'R'  for ...
+They are listed in the following:

+- F: uploads bitfiles
+- L: turn the FPGA-Leds on
+- l: turn the FPGA-Leds off
+- r: reconfigure to the first bitfile
+- R: reconfigure to the second bitfile
+- i: print the current User logic ID

+The using of the controlmanager is explained in the [GettingStartedGuide](docs/GettingStartedGuide.md).

 ### Debug